-All sessions, recorded and live, living on for all congress registrants, at least through the end of the year December 31, 2020!
+All sessions, recorded and live, living on for all congress registrants through the end of October.
+For our AAMS members, through the end of the year!

-• We will have at least a 1/2 dozen workshops and breakouts (TBA) scheduled across the month of August.
+• We will have at least a 1/2 dozen workshops and breakouts scheduled across the month of August & September.

 • On August 22nd at our 5th AAMS Hippocrates Gala (Virtual) we will celebrate lifetime achievements, profound contributions, and rising stars whose work and leadership have changed medicine and pave the way forward for future help for untold millions

 • All presentations will be accessible on demand, available for comment, feedback, and interaction.